340:25-5-123. Case closure system

 (c) A child support case may be closed when any of the criteria in (1) through (4) of this subsection applies.

-(A) there has been no collection during the past year; and
+(A) there was no collection during the past year; and

-(4) NCP is receiving Supplemental Security Income, has no income or assets to pay arrears, and the child support order is set at or modified to $0 per month due to the parent's disability and lack of income. • 9
+(2) The NCP's sole income is from Supplemental Security Income (SSI) or a combination of SSI and Social Security Disability Insurance, and the child support order is set at or modified to $0 per month due to the parent's disability and lack of income. • 7 through 10